Work from home vs telecommuting

 Understanding Remote Work

-So, we know what telecommuting and working from home entail.
-Where does remote work fit in?
+So, we know what telecommuting and working from home entails.
+But where does remote work fit in?

 After all, it tends to be the most widely used term to describe any arrangement where work is done outside of the office.
 Despite that, the origins of the phrase are unclear.
 Some sources assert that remote work was first used to describe workers using internet technologies to clock in from any location.

-Unlike telework, there isn’t any emphasis on the employer-employee relationship.
-Contractors and freelancers are considered remote workers and today, the term ubiquitously refers to various flexible and telecommute operations.
-That means remote work can take place at home, in cafes, co-working spaces, or anywhere with a network connection.
+Unlike telecommuting, there isn’t any emphasis on the employer-employee relationship.
+Contractors and freelancers are considered remote workers and today, the term broadly refers to various flexible and telecommuting operations.
+That means remote work can take place at home, in cafes, or co-working spaces.
+Essentially, anywhere with a network connection can count as a remote workplace.

 Remote Work vs Office Work

-How does remote work, be it in the form of telecommuting or working from home, compare to traditional office work?
-Let’s end off by comparing the two arrangements in the context of some key aspects.
+So, how does remote work, be it in the form of telecommuting or working from home, compare to traditional office work?
+Here we conclude by comparing the two arrangements in the context of some key aspects of working:

 Commuting

-Of course, one of the main draws of remote work is that it can significantly cut down on time and money spent travelling.
-This can also have mental health benefits as you’re no longer dealing with the stresses of driving and getting stuck in traffic.
+Inevitably, one of the main advantages of remote work is that it will reduce both time and money spent on travelling.
+This arrangement may also offer mental health benefits as you’re no longer dealing with the stresses of commuting.

-However, some people prefer the routine of waking up early and separating the home and office.
+However, some people prefer the routine of waking up early and having the separation between home and office.
 That’s why many remote employees head to a coffee shop or shared workspace.
-The bottom line is that nobody enjoys commuting.
+But the bottom line is that nobody enjoys commuting.

 Communication